ChalmersGU-data-structure-courses/OpenDSA/RST/en/Sorting/Quicksort.rst

 partition to one side of the pivot, the larger partition will contain at most :math:`n-1` records.

 Selecting a pivot can be done in many ways.
 The simplest is to use the first key.
 However, if the input is sorted or reverse sorted, this will produce a poor partitioning with all values to one side of the pivot.
-It is better to pick a value at random, thereby reducing the chance of a bad input order affecting the sort.
-Unfortunately, using a random number generator is relatively expensive, and we can do nearly as well by selecting the middle position in the array.
-Here is a simple ``findpivot`` function.
+One simple way to avoid this problem is to select the middle position in the array.
+Here is a simple ``findpivot`` function implementing this idea.

 .. codeinclude:: Sorting/Quicksort
    :tag: findpivot